Miss Ellie Henderson

 Children in Year 2 can be booked in for Breakfast, After School Club and Holiday Club.
 There is a charge for these arrangements and bookings must be made in advance.
-Please call in at the office for booking forms and information on activities and timings for each event.
-Information on these is sent home at regular intervals.
+Please contact the School Office for further information.

 The School Timetable

 In addition to the emphasis upon Numeracy and Literacy, children in our department are offered a full and varied curriculum.
 Although expectations are high, we also encourage the children to have fun.
 We have overarching topics that hope to stimulate and engage the children in their learning.
 We send out a termly newsletter that details these topics and gives further information about the term ahead.
 Class taught subjects include Numeracy, Literacy, Humanities (Geography, History and RE), and PSHE (Personal, Social and Health Education ).

 Your child will also be taught by subject specialists for the following subjects: